• Home

 34. Multivitamins

-When you’re eating from your emergency pantry for an extended period, your diet will not be perfectly balanced, and that’s okay — that’s what multivitamins are for.
-Keep a bottle in your emergency pantry alongside your food supplies and replace it every year.
-The goal of your emergency food supply isn’t perfect nutrition; it’s keeping your family fed, functional, and as healthy as possible until things return to normal.
+When using an emergency food pantry, it is understandable that your diet may not include every nutrient; that is okay.
+Multivitamins can help.
+Consider keeping a bottle in the pantry and replacing it every year.
+The goal of an emergency food supply is not perfect nutrition.
+It is to keep your family fed, functional, and as healthy as possible until things return to normal.

 35. Comfort Food — Whatever That Means for Your Family